s-baumann/StochasticIntegrals.jl/README.md

 [![Build Status](https://travis-ci.com/s-baumann/StochasticIntegrals.jl.svg?branch=master)](https://travis-ci.org/s-baumann/StochasticIntegrals.jl)

-This generates covariance matrices and cholesky decompositions for a set of stochastic integrals.
+This generates covariance matrices and Cholesky decompositions for a set of stochastic integrals.
 At the moment it only supports Ito integrals.
-Users specify the UnivariateFunction that is the integrand of the ito integral and a covariance matrix will be made of all such Ito integrals.
+Users specify the [UnivariateFunction](https://github.com/s-baumann/UnivariateFunctions.jl) that is the integrand of the ito integral and a covariance matrix will be made of all such Ito integrals.

 There are a large number of convenience functions.
 This includes finding the variance and instantaneous volatility of an ito integral; for extracting the terminal correlation & covariance of a pair of stochastic integrals over a period of time; for generation of random draws from the set of Ito integrals (either pseudorandom or quasirandom).
-Given a draw of stochastic integrals, it is also possible to find the density of the multivariate normal distribution distribution at this point.
+Given a draw of stochastic integrals, it is also possible to find the density of the multivariate normal distribution at this point.
 See the testing files for code examples.

 ## Example